-__1. The abuser is (or was) a U.S. citizen (USC) or Lawful Permanent Resident (LPR).
+Your qualifying relative must have been a U.S. citizen (USC) or Lawful Permanent Resident (LPR).
 You may still file a petition under VAWA if the abuse occurred before the abuser became a citizen or green card holder.
-In addition, you can file a petition under VAWA even if the abuser loses his or her green card or citizenship.
-One thing to consider is that if the abuser loses his or her permanent resident status because of an incident of domestic violence (which is a ground of deportability), you must file the petition within two years of the abuser losing status.
+In addition, you can file a petition under VAWA even if the abuser loses his or her U.S. permanent residence or citizenship.
+If your abusive family member loses LPR status because of an incident of domestic violence, you must file the petition within two years of the abuser losing status.

-_2. You are (or were) the spouse of an LPR or USC abuser, or the parent of a child who was abused by your LPR or USC spouse.
-There are several important points to keep in mind with this requirement.
-First, if the marriage ends because of abuse, you can still file a VAWA petition within two years of the end of the marriage.
+For ex-spouses, if marriage ends in divorce because of abuse or cruelty, you can still file a VAWA petition within two years of the end of the marriage.
 Similarly, if the abuser dies, you can file a VAWA petition within two years of the death.
 If the marriage ends after a petition is filed, then it has no effect on the VAWA petition.
-Finally, if you remarry prior to the approval of your VAWA petition, the petition will be denied.
-Therefore, it is important that you not marry again if you are considering filing a VAWA petition.
+However, if you remarry prior to the approval of the VAWA petition, the petition will be denied.

-__4. You entered the marriage in “good faith.”
-This basically means that you did not enter the marriage with your LPR or USC spouse solely in order to obtain a green card.
+"Good faith" means that the marriage with your LPR or USC spouse was genuine and not entered into solely in order to obtain a green card.
 If the marriage is fraudulent, you will not qualify for a green card through VAWA, just as you would not qualify for a green card using the normal petitioning procedures.

-__5. You must reside in the United States or fall within one of the few exceptions to this rule.
-Generally you must reside in the United States in order to file a petition under VAWA.
-However, you can file even if you are living abroad if the abuser is an employee of the U.S. government or armed services, or the abuse occurred in the United States.
+In most cases, you must reside in the U.S. in order to file a petition under VAWA.
+However, you can file if you are living abroad if the abuser is an employee of the U.S. government or armed services, or the abuse occurred in the United States.

-__7. You must be a person of good moral character.
-In order to qualify for relief under VAWA, you have been a person of good moral character for at least the past three years.
-Some things that may prevent you from showing good moral character are: crimes, being a habitual drunkard, using drugs, illegal gambling, lying under oath, or persecuting or harming others.
+In order to qualify for relief under VAWA, you need to have been a person of good moral character for at least the past three years.
+Some things that may prevent you from showing good moral character are: a criminal history, being a habitual drunkard, using drugs, illegal gambling, lying under oath, or persecuting or harming others.

-As part of the application process for a green card under VAWA, you will need to demonstrate that you meet all of the above eligibility criteria, using written documents or statements.
+As part of the application process for a green card under VAWA, you will need to demonstrate that you meet the above eligibility criteria, using official documents and statements.